 How to browse anonymously online?

 I must admit it’s quite complicated to achieve supreme anonymity on the Internet.
 If you forget just one settings, you can be victim of a DNS leak and fail in protecting your privacy.
 However, there are different methods available in order to help ensure your ability to browse web anonymously.
 And if you follow my recommendations you should be just fine.

 Turn on private browsing for local anonymity

 I wrote an article about private browsing.
-I couldn’t not mention it here, as most people get confused between private and anonymous browsing.
+I couldn’t not mention it here, as most people get confused between private and anonymous browsing proxy.
 In brief, you can achieve local anonymity with this feature from your browser.
 As a result, your data won’t be stored on your computer and you’ll be utilising your browse anonymously proxy skills.

 However, your online activity will not be protected.
 You’re still in the clear!
 This is just the first step, you can hide your dirty habits from your friends and family, but not from Big Brother.

 Most web browsers offer a Do Not Track feature.
 You can always activate it, but most websites don’t honor it.